imagej/imagej.github.io/pages/Jython_Scripting.md

 vconcat(Col1, Col2, TwoColumn) # output stored in TwoColumn
 print CvMat(TwoColumn)
 ```

+{% include warning-box content="The
+`org.bytedeco.javacpp.opencv_core.Mat` object is different than the
+`org.opencv.core.Mat` \!\!
+They don't have exactly the same attributes
+and functions.
+In Fiji you should always use the objects from
+`org.bytedeco.javacpp`." %}

 Similarly there is some apparent redudancy for the function in the
 javacpp API.